Shema-Fowad/Data-warehouse-pipeline/README.md

 **Questions Answered:**
 - Which vendors represent our highest spend concentration?
 - Where are we purchasing off-contract?
-- What's the month-over-month trend by category?
+- What's the month-over-month trend by category? (haven't added category name as of now only category_id is present)

 ### 3. Vendor Performance
 **Audience:** Sourcing Team